The Librarian,

 InVideo AI is the Director — it creates scenes from scratch using generative AI.
 It invents visuals.
 Pictory is the Librarian — it searches and retrieves existing footage from a stock library and stitches it to your script.
 It assembles visuals.
 You are not directing a video.
 You are querying a library.

 That single difference shapes everything about how the tool works, what it is good at, and where it reaches its ceiling.
-Pictory is not trying to generate creative video.
-It is trying to convert existing content — blogs, webinars, long-form video — into structured, publish-ready clips as fast as possible.
+Pictory has expanded since its early days — it now includes AI Studio for generative visuals and AI avatars for presenter-led video — but its core identity remains the same: take what you have already created and get it into video format as fast as possible.

 When you open Pictory for the first time, the primary input is text — a blog post, a script, a URL, or an uploaded video.
 There is no timeline.
 There is no creative setup.
 You paste your content and the system begins.